grimmer0125/d4c-queue/README.md

 }
 ```

 Using decorators on `arrow function property` does not work so the current way is a workaround.
-If you need the effect of arrow function, you can try to bind by yourself or you can consider [autobind-decorator](https://www.npmjs.com/package/autobind-decorator)
+If you need the effect of arrow function, alternatively you can try to bind by yourself or consider [autobind-decorator](https://www.npmjs.com/package/autobind-decorator)

 ```typescript
 @autobind